-snmpa\local\db
+snmpa local db

 The module snmpa\local\db contains functions for implementing tables (and variables) using the SNMP built-in database.
 The database exists in two instances, one volatile and one persistent.
 The volatile database is implemented with ets.
+The persistent database is implemented with dets.